iPlumb3r/BizApp-Spec-Methodo/1_Activities/A2/ReadMe_EN.md

 ## Deliverable
 The __Conceptionary__ is not only the only deliverable for this activity, ...
 ...
-But it is also THE deliverable of this methodological approach because it constitutes a "pivot" of the approach!
+But it is also THE deliverable of this methodological approach because it constitutes a "pivot" of the approach !

 ## Key Concepts
 The key concepts for this activity are summarized in the table below :